-The content of this manual represents the status of the user manual at the time of printing and may not be completely valid in future instances.
-For more information, refer to the first page for the complete disclaimer note.
-402 / 438 The values in the table below are established in accordance with WLTP^[1], which is an international test method performed in a laboratory environment.
+The values in the table below are established in accordance with WLTP[1], which is an international test method performed in a laboratory environment.
 The method uses drive cycles to simulate an average driving run of the car.
 Every drive cycle is determined by different conditions such as speed, time and mileage.